 - deportation withheld or pending application for withholding of deportation

 - member of a class of aliens permitted to remain in the United States for humanitarian or other public policy reasons, or

 - you have been battered or subjected to cruelty by a family member while in the United States.

-If you are a foreign national.
-You have legally been working in the United States and now are unable to work.
-Please have your claim reviewed for Social Security Disability benefits.
-You have paid into this system and they exist to help you meet your monthly maintenance.
-You may qualify for SSDI benefits for non-citizens.
+If you are a foreign national and have legally been working in the United States and now are unable to work, you may be eligible for SSDI for non-citizens.
+Please have your claim reviewed to start you application process.
+You have paid into this system and it exists to help you meet your monthly maintenance.